Below are a few of the organizations that we’ve supported through our Plants4Hunger program.

 Hunger Relief & Disaster Relief – Ukraine/Global

-Pictured: Food for Life Ukraine is bringing hope and healthy meals to victims of the current conflict.
+Food for Life Ukraine is bringing hope and healthy meals to victims of the Russian invasion.
 Volunteers serve thousands of plant-based meals to families in need throughout the region.

 Seed Distribution – Liberia/Global